-Milk thistle is a flowering herb which is connected to the ragweed and also the daisy family.
+Milk thistle is a flowering herb that is connected to the ragweed and also the daisy family.

 And people with diabetes for sure will what to know more about this.
 Why?
 Because according to recent studies this herb can help people who have diabetes.